Bishop of Salisbury

 The Bishop of Salisbury is the ordinary of the Church of England's Diocese of Salisbury in the Province of Canterbury.
 The diocese covers much of the counties of Wiltshire and Dorset.
 The see is in the City of Salisbury where the bishop's seat is in the Cathedral Church of the Blessed Virgin Mary.

 The current bishop is Stephen Lake.
+He stepped back voluntarily in April 2026 following allegations of financial irregularities; Karen Gorham is the acting diocesan bishop.